As a Swiss citizen born in India, I am many times brought to think about my experiences of the democratic systems prevalent in the two countries.

 Who in India, except maybe some politicians or bureaucrats, has not been inconvenienced by VIP visits for which miles of roads and highways, even entire neighbourhoods, are blocked off to traffic, and flights are delayed, awaiting the arrival of some VIP or even his/her flunkies/family members?

-Any such inconvenience would cause an uproar in Switzerland
+Any such inconvenience would cause an uproar in Switzerland.

 In India, it does not generate even a whimper.